 Walking, the simplest of all exercise merely involves putting your shoes on and going outside.
 You may not be walking the mythical 10,000 steps everyday, but let’s be realistic, very few people have the time, even if the intention is there.
 However, a 30 minute stroll has been proven to lower the risk of heart disease, while toning up your legs and bum.
 Walking outside will boost your vitamin D intake and give you energy.
 Most importantly, studies have shown that people who walk regularly are less likely to suffer from dementia when they are older.
 This is certainly an aspect of health that can’t be measured by BMI.

 Mindfulness for busy lives

 Mindfulness is focusing the mind on the present moment.
 It is an excellent way to mentally block out external stress.
-Using a mindfulness app is a good way to spend five or ten minutes when you have a break from work.
+Using a mindfulness app like CALM is a good way to spend five or ten minutes when you have a break from work.
 Focusing on your breathing and learning to calm your emotions can really help you to deal with stress.
 If you learn to deal with stress and you can conquer emotional eating.

 It is so easy to connect the idea of your health with your weight, and this just shouldn’t be the case.
 Where the mind goes, the body will follow.
 Focus on making little changes and the bigger picture will come soon enough.
 This could be taking 10 minutes a day to focus on mindfulness, or putting on your trainers and having a walk at lunchtime.
 Using these simple achievable ways to help you deal with stress will soon have you on the path to a happier and healthier you.